T3CON Stuttgart Video

 Ben wrote to Stefan but there still is no clear conclusion.
 The video is being worked on.
 Ben will remind Stefan.August, 7th protocol: (2012)

 - Ben will ask Stefan Busemann regarding the session recording (Peter sends Ben the contact data from Joachim Geffken, he did the t3camp Stuttgart session recording).

 - If both won't do it we should try to find a company.

 - Ben will ask Michael Cannon and Stefan Völker regarding videos in DevDays-style (merchandise, interviewing).

-Updated by Berit Hlubek about 9 years ago
+Updated by Berit Hlubek over 9 years ago

 - Target version changed from Live Meeting August to Conference Call October 2012